Starwoven: A Story in Verse

 To discover what the story itself believes.

-If you reduced one of your own pieces to only the words that refused to disappear, what do you think the work would reveal about itself?
-I'd love to hear your thoughts.
+If you reduced one of your own pieces to only the words that refused to disappear, what do you think the work would reveal about itself … or about you as a writer?

 Oooh I LOVE this!
 What a fantastic exercise, something I'll definitely have to try myself. ✨